HugoCaceres22/PracticaDHCP1/Documentacion.md

+## 1
+We will create a DHCP server (server) and two clients (c1 and c2) that will obtain their configuration from the server automatically (c2 based on its MAC address).

+---

+## 2
+In this section, we configure the machines with their corresponding network adapters and IP addresses.
+This is configured in the vagrantfile, the file that is created at the beginning of the exercise and which allows us to assign IP addresses to the machines as well as the box and many other things.
+Next, we will install the DHCP service with the command we have configured in our provision_server.sh file (apt-get install -y isc-dhcp-server).
+We will also create a copy of the dhcp configuration file in case we need to refer to it.
+We do this with the command “cp /etc/dhcp/dhcpd.conf /etc/dhcp/dhcpd.conf.bak”.
+---

+## 3
+In this section, we have configured all machines to be within the same network (192.168.57.0/24).
+We have also configured the ranges of IP addresses that the server will dynamically distribute, which are 192.168.57.25 to 192.168.57.50.
+We have also configured the default lease time, the broadcast address, the gateway, the DNS servers, and the domain name.
+We did this by modifying the file “/etc/dhcp/dhcpd.conf”.
+This was the result of the command “sudo nano /etc/dhcp/dhcpd.conf”:

+default-lease-time 86400;
+max-lease-time 691200;
+option broadcast-address 192.168.57.255;
+option routers 192.168.57.10;
+option domain-name-servers 8.8.8.8, 4.4.4.4;
+option domain-name "micasa.es";

+subnet 192.168.57.0 netmask 255.255.255.0 {
+  range 192.168.57.25 192.168.57.50;
+}

+In the verification section, we check that the service is correct. vagrant@server:~$ sudo systemctl restart isc-dhcp-server vagrant@server:~$ sudo dhcpd -t
+Internet Systems Consortium DHCP Server 4.4.3-P1 Copyright 2004-2022 Internet Systems Consortium.
+All rights reserved.
+For info, please visit https://www.isc.org/software/dhcp/ Config file: /etc/dhcp/dhcpd.conf
+Database file: /var/lib/dhcp/dhcpd.leases
+PID file: /var/run/dhcpd.pid
+vagrant@server:~$ sudo dhcpd -d
+Internet Systems Consortium DHCP Server 4.4.3-P1 Copyright 2004-2022 Internet Systems Consortium.
+All rights reserved.
+For info, please visit https://www.isc.org/software/dhcp/ Config file: /etc/dhcp/dhcpd.conf
+Database file: /var/lib/dhcp/dhcpd.leases
+PID file: /var/run/dhcpd.pid
+There's already a DHCP server running.

+If you think you have received this message due to a bug rather than a configuration issue please read the section on submitting bugs on either our web page at www.isc.org or in the README file before submitting a bug.
+These pages explain the proper process and the information we find helpful for debugging.

+exiting.

+---

+## 4
+In this section, we are going to configure the c1 machine, which we only need to start up with “vagrant up c1” since all of its configuration is in our vagrant file.

 ## 4.1
 Now we can see the results of comands: ip a (before running ifup,ifdown and requesting an IP address with dhclient)